Miguel Hidalgo y Costilla: Cry of Dolores

+Hidalgo kickstarted Mexico's battle for independence on September 16, 1810.
+Hidalgo, like many in the movement, grew increasingly violent as resentment grew.
+Hidalgo quickly rose to prominence as a leader being a respected member of the community with his educated background.
+While Hidalgo did lead the rebellion independence was not the primary interest for him rather to support the well-being of parishioners.
+Hidalgo was able to temporarily unite multiple social groups under his rule against the Spanish monarchy.

+He led an army of around 40,000 peasants, which came close to capturing Mexico City, though the revolt was ultimately suppressed.
+Hidalgo’s uprising covered large areas of the Mexican Bajío and required significant repression after his death in 1811, paving the way for his successor José María Morelos.
+The scale and social composition of Hidalgo’s army demonstrated the intensity of warfare in the Americas during the independence wars, comparable to contemporary European conflicts, and contributed to the increasing militarization of Mexican society.

-Fearing his arrest, Hidalgo commanded his brother Mauricio, as well as Ignacio Allende and Mariano Abasolo, to go with a number of other armed men to make the sheriff release prison inmates in Dolores on the night of 15 September 1810, setting eighty free.
+As the rebellion grew the more Hidalgo threatened the Spanish Monarchy making Hidalgo act more cautiously.
+Fearing arrest, Hidalgo ordered his brother Mauricio, as well as Ignacio Allende and Mariano Abasolo, to go with a number of other armed men to make the sheriff release prison inmates in Dolores on the night of 15 September 1810, setting eighty free.
 On the morning of 16 September 1810, Hidalgo celebrated Mass, which was attended by about 300 people, including hacienda owners, local politicians, and Spaniards.
 There he gave what is now known as the Grito de Dolores (Cry of Dolores), calling the people of his parish to leave their homes and join with him in a rebellion against the current government, in the name of their King, Ferdinand VII.

 Hidalgo's Grito did not condemn the notion of monarchy or criticize the current social order in detail, but his opposition to the events in Spain and the current viceregal government was clearly expressed in his reference to bad government.
 The Grito also emphasized loyalty to the Catholic religion, a sentiment with which both Creoles and Peninsulares could sympathize.